The person at the center of this case

 Clothing and accessories: Accessories: Orange gloves; Clothing: Neon green pullover rain jacket Orange, black and blue waterproof pants Black hoodie.
 Investigating agency: Alaska State Troopers | AK20019463 | 2020-03-19.

-Steven Allan Mencer fell overboard near the docks in Unalaska while working as a crew member on the fishing vessel F/V Alaska Mist.
+Steven Mencer fell overboard near the docks in Unalaska while working as a crew member on the fishing vessel F/V Alaska Mist.

 Any information, no matter how small, could be crucial to solving this case.